ForEvolve/ForEvolve.ExceptionMapper/README.md

 ## 3.0

-The version 3 of ExceptionMapper is a major rewrite that simplifies the codebase and usage of the library.
+Version 3 of ExceptionMapper is a major rewrite that simplifies the codebase and usage of the library.
 Here are a few important changes:

 -   Add support to .NET 7 and .NET 8.
 -   Remove transitive dependency on JSON.NET (`Newtonsoft.Json`).